In This Article

 The Lepide platform uses sophisticated machine-learning models to detect and respond to suspicious behavior.
 For example, anytime privileged accounts or sensitive data are accessed or used in a way that is not typical for a given user, a real-time alert will be sent to the relevant personnel, either to their inbox or mobile device.

-If you’d like to see how the Lepide Data Security Platform can give you the visibility you need to keep your IT environment secure, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can give you the visibility you need to keep your IT environment secure, schedule a demo with one of our engineers.

 Anna Szentgyorgyi-Siklosi